benjystanton/benjystanton.github.io/_posts/2018-11-19-my-first-no-meeting-day.md

 Even on "no meeting" days, I'm still going to my stand-ups.
 I get a lot of value from them.
 Plus agile ceremonies are usually structured and inclusive, so they aren't so energy-consuming for me.

 It's also important to say that I'm not in "do not disturb" mode.
-Having a clear calendar means that I'm free to chat with my team, go for lunch, do some long term planning or catch up on admin.
+Having a clear calendar means that I'm free to chat with my team, go for lunch, do some planning or catch up on admin.

 Together with my weekly "work from home" day, I feel like I've finally got a balance that will allow me to do focussed work, be available for my team, and stay on top of "all the other things".